Scroll to top

 Licensing

-Security firms must hold valid PSIRA registration.
+Security firms must hold valid PSIRA Kenya registration.
 Individual operators require vetting certificates from the Directorate of Criminal Investigations.

 Foreign Operators